Garden Irrigation Methods, Ranked by Efficiency

 Sprinklers are convenient for broadcasting water over a wide area, like a lawn.
 But they are the least efficient method in the garden.

 6. Portable Sprinkler

-The portable sprinkler is the least efficient of all the previously mentioned watering methods.
-Water is lost to areas that don't need water to begin with, not to mention the extra water lost through evaporation.
+The portable sprinkler is the least efficient of all these watering methods.
+Water is lost to areas that don't need moisture to begin with, not to mention the extra water wasted through evaporation.
 Since they broadcast water on plant leaves, they also tend to promote plant disease on some vegetables.
-They are convenient in the sense that you can turn them on and leave them alone while they water, but if convenience is what you're looking for, a drip line or soaker hose is totally worth the investment.
+They're convenient in the sense that you can turn them on and leave them alone while they water, but if convenience is what you're looking for, a drip line or soaker hose is a better investment.

 Need help with your project?
 Call us(866) 441-6648